GO BACK TO ODDITIES PAGE

 plural agreement are errors?
 I don't think so.

-other cases of Strunk and White's being in conflict with
+cases of Strunk and White's being in conflict with readily

-readily verifiable facts about English.
-Consider the claim
+verifiable facts about English.
+Consider the claim that a

-that a sentence should not begin with "however" in its
+sentence should not begin with "however" in its connective

-alternate between placing the adverb first and placing it
+between placing the adverb first and placing it after the

-after the subject.
+subject.
 The ratios vary.
-Mark Liberman, of the
+Mark Liberman, of the University

-Twain's books and found roughly seven instances of
+books and found roughly seven instances of "however" at

-"however" at the beginning of a sentence for each three
+the beginning of a sentence for each three placed after

-placed after the subject, whereas in five selected books
+the subject, whereas in five selected books by Henry

-by Henry James, the ratio was one to 15.
-In Dracula I
+James, the ratio was one to 15.
+In Dracula I found a ratio

-found a ratio of about one to five.
-The evidence cannot
+of about one to five.
+The evidence cannot possibly support

-possibly support a claim that "however" at the beginning
+a claim that "however" at the beginning of a sentence

-of a sentence should be eschewed.
-Strunk and White are
+should be eschewed.
+Strunk and White are just wrong about

 The copy editor's old bugaboo